'World of opportunity': Somerset students learn about variety of agriculture careers

 “We’re trying to cover as many bases as possible,” said Harold Shaulis, Agriculture Career Day Committee chairman.

-Every school district in the county was invited to participate in the exploratory event – the first of its kind – that was hosted by the Somerset Chamber of Commerce's Agriculture Committee.
+Every school district in the county was invited to participate in the exploratory event – the first of its kind in Somerset County – that was hosted by the Somerset County Chamber of Commerce’s Agriculture Committee.

 Shaulis said more than 600 students attended to learn about well-paying careers in farming and related industries.
 He said the event was a good opportunity to expose learners to these fields because most people are two or three generations removed from agriculture.